From 22 August to 9 October, independent experts conducted a survey on local flying fox knowledge.

 Project overview

-To inform the 10-year review, we have engaged UniSC researchers to evaluate our conservation management communication and awareness campaigns.
+To inform the 10-year review, we engaged UniSC researchers to evaluate our conservation management communication and awareness campaigns.

 Background